microsoft/language-server-protocol/_specifications/specification-3-16.md

 	/**
 	 * An optional textual description for why the edit was not applied.
-	 * This may be used may be used by the server for diagnostic
+	 * This may be used by the server for diagnostic logging or to provide
-	 * logging or to provide a suitable error for a request that
-	 * triggered the edit.
+	 * a suitable error for a request that triggered the edit.
 	 */
 	failureReason?: string;